-"Whether the number of people (Editor's note - The Catholic Telegraph carried a four-part series on various aspects of the World priest said.
-'People with names, with hearts, Population Conference by Mr. Bar-mann.
-Back issues are available from
+"Whether the number (Editor's note - The Catholic Telegraph carried a four-part series on various aspects of the World priest said.
+'People with names, with hearts, Population Conference by Mr. Barmann.
+Back issues are available from "Whether the number of people increases rapidly or whether slowly, they are always people, humans," the lowa-born priest said.
+'People with names, with hearts, with parents, with yearnings to experience life here and in the world beyond."

-II."Abortion Forces Opposed at POPULATION Conference" Second in Series

-1965, at the Belgrade World Population Conference, abortion was a side issue.
-This writer recalls at that conference, that Planned Parenthood was showing a Swedish how-to-do-anabortion film outside the regularly scheduled conference program.

-. .
-In the years between Belgrade and Bucharest, the pro-abortion forces have had many victories and they have witnessed the legalization of abortion in many nations including Britain and the U.S.

-. .
-At the World Conference in Bucharest, however, opposition from the Third World countries and the moral force of the Holy See forced the proabortionists to go home less satisfied.
+- II."Abortion Forces Opposed at POPULATION Conference" Second in Series - 1965, at the Belgrade World Population Conference, abortion was a side issue.
+This writer recalls at that conference, that Planned Parenthood was showing a Swedish how-to-do-anabortion film outside the regularly scheduled conference program. - . .
+In the years between Belgrade and Bucharest, the pro-abortion forces have had many victories and they have witnessed the legalization of abortion in many nations including Britain and the U.S. - . .
+At the World Conference in Bucharest, however, opposition from the Third World countries and the moral force of the Holy See forced the proabortionists to go home less satisfied. - . ..

-. ..
 During the two weeks of Tribune debates, one day was set aside to discuss abortion in the main hall.
 The panelists were, with one exception, pro-abortionists - hence the formal protest by the U.S. Coalition for Life delegation, as well as individual vocal protests at smaller panel meetings by Professor Rice and Dr. Ratner.